Ishai-Marom/Microservices-Training/README.md

 Here we'll write some infrastructure set up needed to be done for the exercise.

+In this example, main solution and sub projects were created with Visual Studio 2022.
+I recommend creating project with this.
+I have no experience of doing it using Visual Studio Code.

+#### Server processes
+Were created using Visual Studio 2022 "Console App".
+Make sure you choose the C# version.

+#### Web API process
+Was created using Visual Studio 2022 "ASP.NET Core Web API".
+Make sure you choose the C# version.
+The custom controller was created using Visual Studio Code: <add> -> <controller> -> <empty controller> to the directory.
+I recommend creating classes (or at least controller) for this solution only using Visual Studio 2022 because of possible ways it might edit stuff in the environment.

+The external port is found within the `Properties\LaunchSetting.json` file When you run locally, it will link the API to that port.
+When you run in a container, it will use 8080 port.
+You'll need to use the following command to be able to reach the API properly:
+`docker run --name <container-name> -p <external-port>:8080 -d <image-name>:<image-tag>`

 ### Docker desktop

 We'll run our system using images that run on the Docker Desktop application available for free in windows.